Getting started with a live stream production

 The venue CBE in Cologne is an old railway station which has thick walls made of stones.
 On the roof the venue, there is a busy railway track which lots of close distance trails for the many commuters working in the city.
 The team marked the circumstances as a risk for using radio transmitter for the video signals.

 The next main headache for Ben and Steffen begun when they received the schedule of the slot for the band.
-KLAN was scheduled first to play on stage, which set the time for tear down the equipment and clear the stage to 1 h.
+KLAN was scheduled first to play on stage, which set the time for tear down the equipment and clear the stage to 60 minutes.
 Because of the short timing for tear down, they wanted to use radio transmitter instead of long SDI for the cameras.
 But there was this risk of interfering signals from the trains and their magnetic fields.

 In the end the decided to use a mix of SDI and NDI™ cameras and utilizing iPhones via a private WiFi network.
 They even used two TeraDek transmitter the send the SDI signals from the stage to the video mixing Mac.
 The resulting video met the high standards of the band’s record label, Warner Music Group.
 Only in some scenes you see video noise caused by the interfering signals of the near train station.